What should I talk about in the first visit?

 What kind of work should I do between therapy visits?

-Taking time to reflect, practicing meditation or yoga, homework exercises, bullet journals, workbooks, and experimenting with new coping practices can help you reach your therapy goals.
+Taking time to reflect, practicing meditation or yoga, homework exercises, bullet journals, workbooks, and experimenting with change can help you reach your therapy goals.
 Therapy visits open doors.
 The time between visits is where you develop insight and mobilize personal change.

 What is your cancellation policy?

 Amwell Medical Group requires 24 hours notice to change or cancel appointments.
 You may be responsible for fees incurred for late cancellations or no shows.
 This policy helps you commit to the process and helps ensure access for all of our patients.